 But for the purpose of the flora and fauna world, a hybrid dog is a mix of the genetics of two parents.
 For dog lovers, this means getting the desired results for a mixed breed with the favorite traits of two breeds.
 These dogs will also be healthier in general.
 Here, we compare two favorite canine hybrids, the Cavapoo and the Maltipoo.

 Cavapoo vs Maltipoo Genetics

-A Cavapoo (or Cavoodle) is a cross between the Cavalier King Charles Spaniel and the popular poodle.
+A Cavapoo (or Cavoodle) is a cross between two breeds: the Cavalier King Charles Spaniel and the popular poodle.
 The two dog breeds are generally mixed to produce a hypoallergenic pooch that doesn’t shed.
-The Maltipoo is a cross between the fun-loving Maltese and the intelligent Toy or Miniature Poodle.
-The goal is a small dog that is smart, playful, loving and affectionate.
+The Maltipoo is a cross between fun-loving Maltese dogs and the intelligent Toy or Miniature Poodle.
+The goal is a small dog that is smart, playful, loving, and affectionate.